- Arrest Status

-Evan Engel was arrested on January 20, 2017, while covering protests on the day of the inauguration of U.S. President Donald Trump.
+Evan Engel was arrested on Jan.
+20, 2017, while covering protests in Washington, D.C., on the day of President Donald Trump's inauguration.
 At the time, Engel was a senior producer at Vocativ.
 Vocativ spokeswoman Ellen Davis told the Committee to Protect Journalists that police seized Engel’s camera and mobile phone.

 In a blog post for the Freedom of the Press Foundation, Engel wrote about the circumstances of his arrest: